cusspvz/openwrt-builder.docker/README.md

 The Image Builder allows developers to build an Image/Firmware to deploy on their devices without having to build all the packages from scratch.
-This allows Continuous Delivery systems to be much more eficients since it is just installing packages into newly file-systems.
+This allows Continuous Delivery systems to be much more eficient since it is just installing packages into lean file-systems.

 ## Why?

-I've build this because of disadvantages that I found on not having this:
+This project was developed this because of disadvantages found on legacy ones:

-1. Setup - It takes some time to setup.
-And on Docker-based CI environments, in case things aren't cleared properly, it introduces errors in between of build iterations.
+1. Setup - It takes some time to setup, and on Docker-based CI environments, if things aren't cleared properly, error are introduced between build iterations.

-2. Disk usage - A full setup for a target really takes a lot of space.
-It's better to have some setup where we have ephemeral changes between the build iterations, but only if we can cache the initial setup. (which we can by using docker)
+2. Disk usage - A full setup for a target takes a lot of space.
+It's much more efficient to have a setup where there are ephemeral changes between build iterations, assuming caching of the initial setup, which can be achieved using docker.

 ## Architecture

 ### Base image
 `cusspvz/openwrt-builder:base`

-We have a base image where all the other images are based from.
-This image is based on Debian and includes all the needed tools to the OpenWRT Builders.
+There is a base image from where all the other images are based.
+This image is based on Debian and includes all the tools needed for the OpenWRT Builders.

 ### OpenWRT Package Builder
 `cusspvz/openwrt-builder:package-builder_VERSION_TARGET[_SUBTARGET]`